 Again, there is a lot more data than the table allows, but a different set of data than the SPDX format because there simply is not a one-to-one mapping of properties between the two.

-The last format we’ll discuss is Syft’s JSON format.
-When using Syft with Grype or if there isn’t a need to provide an SBOM to other tools, the Syft JSON format has the highest fidelity.
-Both SPDX and CycloneDX lose some information from the initial Syft data model, whereas the Syft format does not.
+The last format we’ll talk about is Syft’s own format.
+If there isn’t a need to provide an SBOM to other tools or you’re using a tool that supports Syft’s lossless intermediate format (e.g., Grype), then the Syft JSON format will deliver the highest fidelity data.
+Both SPDX and CycloneDX prune data fields from the metadata that Syft’s scan generates while the Syft lossless format does not.

 Now that you’ve got an SBOM, what’s next?
 A logical next step would be to integrate with your build pipeline to have SBOMs generated automatically.
 In fact, there could be more than one location where it makes sense to generate SBOMs such as build time and after a container is built or during a release process.